api3dao/oev-docs/docs/dapis/reference/schemes.md

 ---
 title: ID and Name Schemes
-sidebarHeader: dAPIs
-sidebarSubHeader: dAPIs
-pageHeader: Reference → dAPIs
+pageHeader: dAPIs → Reference
-path: /dapis/reference/schemes.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# ID and Name Schemes

 An Airnode places the value of a data feed on-chain into a beacon.
 Therefore beacons are the on-chain persistent state of a data feed value.